 A certificate can be a pointless blank paper unless it is somehow trusted.
 This is done by digitally signing the certificate to endorse the validity.
 It is the responsibility of the certificate authorities to ensure all details of the certificate are correct before signing it.
 PKI is a framework that defines a set of roles and responsibilities used to distribute and validate public keys securely in an untrusted network.

 For this, a PKI leverages a registration authority (RA).
 You may wonder what the difference between an RA and a CA is.
 The RA interacts with the subscribers to provide CA services.
-The CA subsumes the RA, which takes total responsibility for all RA actions.
+The CA subsumes the RA, which is responsible for all RA actions.

 The registration authority accepts requests for digital certificates and authenticates the entity making the request.
 This binds the identity to the public key embedded in the certificate, cryptographically signed by the trusted 3rd party.